htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 The details of each version are described below.

-Version 9.0.X
+Version 9.0.0
 -------------

 Release Notes:

-..
-HTCondor version 9.0.X released on Month Date, 2021.
+- HTCondor version 9.0.0 released on April 14, 2021.

-- HTCondor version 9.0.X not yet released.

 - Removed support for CREAM and Unicore grid jobs, glexec privilege separation, DRMAA, and *condor_cod*.

+Known Issue:

+- MUNGE security is temporarily broken.

 New Features: